Takeo Hiranuma: Third party activities

 As early as 2000, both Hiranuma and Tokyo Governor Shintaro Ishihara had publicly proposed creating a "conservative urban party" that would effectively split the LDP into two parties, one representing urban interests and one representing rural interests.

 On 10 April 2010, Hiranuma, Ishihara and several other politicians established a new political party, the Sunrise Party of Japan.
 This party merged with the Japan Restoration Party on 17 November 2012.
 Hiranuma was one of a number of politicians who subsequently left the Japan Restoration Party to form the Party for Future Generations on 1 August 2014, but was one of only two members of this party to win a seat in the 2014 general election.

 Hiranuma rejoined the Liberal Democratic Party on 25 September 2015.
 He announced in September 2017 that he would not run in the 2017 general election, signaling his retirement from politics.

 Personal life

 Hiranuma married Masako Tokugawa, a great-granddaughter of Tokugawa Yoshinobu and a niece of Princess Takamatsu.
-His son, Shoujiro, was elected to the House of Representatives in the 2021 general election.
+His son, Shōjirō Hiranuma, was elected to the House of Representatives in the 2021 general election.